oVirt/ovirt-site/source/documentation/gluster-hyperconverged/chap-Single_node_hyperconverged.md

 ## Deploying on oVirt Node based Hosts

 **oVirt Node contains all the required packages to set up the hyperconverged environment.**
-Refer to [oVirt Nodes](/documentation/installing_ovirt_as_a_self-hosted_engine_using_the_cockpit_web_interface/#Red_Hat_Virtualization_Hosts_SHE_cockpit_deploy) for instructions on installing oVirt Node on the host.
+Refer to [oVirt Nodes](/documentation/installing_ovirt_as_a_self-hosted_engine_using_the_command_line/#Red_Hat_Virtualization_Hosts_SHE_cli_deploy) for instructions on installing oVirt Node on the host.
 You can proceed to setting up the hyperconverged environment if you have an oVirt Node based host.

 ### Setting up the hyperconverged environment

 #### Installing and setting up gluster volume

 Gluster volumes need to be created first prior to the Hosted Engine installation flow.
 One of the volumes that's created is used to host the Hosted Engine VM.
-Use Cockpit UI to setup single node deployment.
+Use the Cockpit UI to setup single node deployment.

 1. Log into the Web Console
 Browse to the the Web Console management interface of the first hyperconverged host, for example, https://node1.example.com:9090/, and log in with the root/similar super user credentials.